data-integrations/database-plugins/oracle-plugin/docs/Oracle-batchsource.md

 Description
 -----------
-Reads from a Oracle using a configurable SQL query.
+Reads from Oracle table using a configurable SQL query.
 Outputs one record for each row returned by the query.